Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 - **Chapter** - a class, that represents a specific widget we want to display within the storybook.
 - **Chapter Options** - a class, that holds a collection of properties, that UI widgets can use to build an [editing panel](#editing-panel) with a list of inputs to change the widget's appearance.

-Consider the following diagram, that describes the relation between the described parts:
+Consider the following diagram, that describes relations between the described parts:

 ![Metrics Storybook Architecture Components Diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://raw.githubusercontent.com/Flank/flank-dashboard/metrics_storybook_design/metrics/web/docs/features/storybook/diagrams/metrics_storybook_architecture_components_diagram.puml)

-At this time, we want to show only Metrics specific widgets within the `Metrics Storybook`.
+At this time, we want to show only Metrics-specific widgets within the `Metrics Storybook`.

 ### User Interface
 > How users will interact with the feature (API, CLI, Graphical interface, etc.).

 Metrics Storybook is a separate Flutter web project.
 Its UI consists of the following parts:

-- **Sidebar** - a left panel with the Metrics logo and a list of Metrics specific widgets.
+- **Sidebar** - a left panel with the Metrics logo and a list of Metrics-specific widgets.

 - **Preview** - a zone in the middle of the screen, that displays an actual widget.

 - **Editing Panel** - a list of inputs, that allows changing widgets' appearance.

-- **Toggle theme** - a button that changes theme between the dark and light variants.
+- **Toggle theme** - a button that changes the theme between the dark and light variants.

 The following image shows all the described components together: